eficode/DevOpsCSAOS/documentation/installation-and-deployment.md

 postgres=# ALTER USER postgres WITH PASSWORD newpassword;
 ```

-### AWS S3 instance

-This application uses AWS S3 to store the json files.
-In order to access these json files, you need to create a bucket, access key and secret key which are identified by the environment variables AWS_BUCKET, AWS_ACCESS_KEY, and AWS_SECRET_KEY.

 ### Hubspot

 This application uses Hubspot for sending result email to users.
 In your Hubspot account.
 In `Contacts > Actions > Edit properties` create properties called `Result Link For User` and `Group Invite Link`.